How to Start Swimming for Exercise

 Goggles protect your eyes from nasty chloramines which leave your eyes red and itchy.
 Chloramines are the yucky result of what happens when chlorine binds with sweat, pee and other “body waste” swimmers bring into the pool.

-Swim goggles are generally cheap and long-lasting (look for goggles and head straps made of silicone—they are the most durable), and there are other options, including swimming masks and swim goggles with nose covers.
+Swim goggles are generally cheap and long-lasting (look for goggles and head straps made of silicone—they are the most durable), and there are other options, including swimming masks, which give swimmers extra wide peripheral vision in the water.

 While swim caps aren’t required in the lap pool, they are a good idea as they keep hair out of your eyes, keep hair out of the pool, and protect your hair from chlorine.